chadmando/til/powershell/get-member-of-dotnet-class-without-instance.md

 ```

 That wasn't what I was looking for.
-My next thought was to make a new instance of the [System.Environment] class.
+Next I tried to make a new instance of the [System.Environment] class.

 ```powershell
 $foo = New-Object System.Environment